dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/first-steps/the-basics.md

 <Button text="Button" on_click={myClickHandler} />
 ```

-## Importing components, elements and patterns
+## Importing components, elements and extensions

 By default, you can import `components` and `elements` from the root: